batanoffs/ai-webpage-builder/README.md

 - Clone the repository.
 - Install the dependencies with `npm install`.
+- Create your env variable from openAi API and add it as VITE_OPENAI_API_KEY="your api key"
 - Start the server with
   ```bash
     npm run dev